NC State Extension Publications

 Skip to Additional recommendations to high-risk individuals:

-• "Left-over" foods or "ready-to-eat" foods such as hot dogs, should be reheated until steaming hot before eating.
+• "Left-over" foods or "ready-to-eat" foods, such as hot dogs, should be reheated until steaming hot before eating.
 Avoid microwave preparation of these foods.

-• Although the risk of listeriosis associated with foods from delicatessen counters is relatively low, high-risk individuals such as pregnant women and immunosuppressed persons may choose to avoid these foods or to thoroughly reheat cold cuts before eating.
+• Although the risk of listeriosis associated with foods from delicatessen counters is relatively low, high-risk individuals such as pregnant women and immunosuppressed persons may choose to avoid these foods or thoroughly reheat cold cuts before eating.

 Additional sources of information: